A Series of Sweeteners - CulinArt Group

 Is there a difference between the variety of added sweeteners?
 Or is sugar just sugar?
 Sugar has many different names that can appear on a food label: dextrose, brown sugar, powdered sugar, corn syrup, fructose, granulated sugar, nectars, and more – there are more than 50 names that notify customer that there is sugar in a product.
 From agave to maltodextrin, our body metabolizes sugar pretty much the same way.
 Overdoing your intake of any and all forms of sugar can increase your risk for diabetes, heart disease, and other chronic illnesses.
 The newly updated nutrition facts panel now separates the grams of added sugars to help us identify the natural vs added sugars in our labeled food products.

 Too much sugar could cause a spike in energy and then steep decline leaving you feeling sluggish, craving more sweets, headaches, and other signs of the “sugar blues.”
 Looking for a way to rid yourself of the blues?
-Try these tips:

 • Read the Label: now that added sugars are called out, check out the product’s nutrition label and list of ingredients to see what you are consuming before you purchase it.
 Items like cereals, sauces, dressings, and yogurt can be a sneaky source of lots of added sugars.